hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/validator_configuration_file.rst

 - ``peering = "{static,dynamic}"``

-  Specifies the type of peering approach the validator should take: static or dynamic.
+  Specifies the type of peering the validator should use: static or dynamic.
 Default: ``static``.

   Static peering attempts to peer only with the candidates provided with the